We all want those proven ways to make life easier.

 We all want to feel good about our photos.

 So we seek the easy fix.
-So many people believe that presets and instagram filters are the win they are looking for.
+So many people believe that photography presets and instagram filters are the win they are looking for.
 But they’re wrong.

-Before you go thinking I’m anti- presets and filters.
+Before you go thinking I’m anti- photography presets and filters.
 You couldn’t be further from the truth.
 I love presets and know how much time they can save you when used correctly.
 The problem is that when people think presets they think filters for editing.
 That’s not what today is all about.

 The preset functionality in any application allows you to save multiple settings and adjustments in the program so that you can reuse those settings and adjustments in the future with a click of a button.